SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 .. note::

-   The parameter names are not used when calling the function.
+   Parameter names are not used when calling a function that was defined using selector-style syntax.
-   They are only used within the function's declaration.
+   Parameter names are only used within the function's declaration.

 Selector-style syntax lends itself to expressive function declarations, which can be written and read as sentences for ease of comprehension.